surma/surma.dev/content/things/js-to-asc.md

 }
 |||

+> **Lrn2code**: The versions labelled “idiomatic” are still very closely inspired by the original JS code.
+I tried to make use of my knowledge of the idioms of the target language, but in the end it’s still a port.
+I am sure an implementation from scratch by someone with more experience in those languages would look different.

-I’m sure both Rust and C++ could be made even faster, but I don’t have sufficiently deep knowledge of either language to squeeze out those last couple optimizations.
+I’m fairly certain that Rust and C++ could be made even faster, but I don’t have sufficiently deep knowledge of either language to squeeze out those last couple optimizations.

 ### Gzip’d file sizes